MatthK/Selfoss-Webfront/README.md

 - Links to the source are opened in a new tab
 - The category page scrolls infinitely, at least until there are no more articles
 - List boxes with headlines (except on the start page) feature a "Show more" link to append more headlines
+- Info or error messages now show in toasts at the lower left of the screen

 ## Limitations